Health & Safety with Wildlife

 The Southeastern Cooperative Wildlife Disease Study has conducted diagnostic tests on wildlife since 1957 to (1) detect causes of sickness and death in wildlife, (2) define the impact of diseases and parasites upon wild animal populations, (3) delineate disease interrelationships between wildlife and domestic livestock, and (4) determine the role of wildlife in transmission of human diseases.
 SCWDC works primarily with state wildlife agencies to monitor wildlife diseases in the south.

-The National Wildlife Health Center conducts research and diagnostic testing to identify emerging wildlife diseases.
+The National Wildlife Health Center (USGS) conducts research and diagnostic testing to identify emerging wildlife diseases.
 Research objectives focus on the development of practical methods for wildlife disease diagnosis and mitigation of wildlife losses.

 Wildlife Attacks on Humans